Jessica P. O’Connell, Partner, Covington & Burling LLP

 Jessica P. O’Connell is Partner at Covington & Burling’s Food and Drug practice group in Washington, DC.
 She advises companies and trade associations on complying with US regulatory requirements enforced by the FDA, USDA, FTC, and state regulators for the manufacture and sale of foods, dietary supplements, cosmetics, OTC drugs, and animal products, and the import and export of all FDA and USDA-regulated products.

 Before joining Covington, she was an Associate Chief Counsel in FDA’s Office of Chief Counsel from 2008 to 2014.
-While at FDA, Jessica counseled various components of FDA and HHS on legal issues primarily related to foods, dietary supplements, and cosmetics, including the implementation of FSMA and nutrition labeling initiatives, and import-specific issues.
-Prior to joining FDA, Jessica was a law clerk for Hon.
+While at FDA, Jessica counseled various components of the FDA and HHS on legal issues primarily related to foods, dietary supplements, and cosmetics, including implementing FSMA and nutrition labeling initiatives and import-specific issues.
+Before joining FDA, Jessica was a law clerk for Hon.
 Nancy B. Firestone at the US Court of Federal Claims.

-The naming of products using novel and/or plant-based protein sources has been a top focus of federal and state regulators in the past few years.
-This presentation will explore the federal regulatory framework at both FDA and USDA, recent actions at the federal and state level, what to expect in the coming year, and key considerations particularly for the protein industry in order to minimize risk and maximize marketing flexibility.
+Description: The naming of products using novel and plant-based protein sources has been a top focus of federal and state regulators in the past few years.
+This presentation will explore the federal regulatory framework at both FDA and USDA, recent actions at the federal and state level, what to expect in the coming year, and key considerations for the protein industry to minimize risk and maximize marketing flexibility.